 This article provides a thorough comparison of RTO vs RPO and describes the unique functions of each measure in business continuity (BC) planning.

-Continue reading to find out what these criteria entail (both technically and commercially) and why it’s impossible to safeguard company assets without clearly defined RTO vs RPO.
+Continue reading our Blog to find out what these criteria entail (both technically and commercially) and why it’s impossible to safeguard company assets without a clearly defined RTO vs RPO.

 RTO and RPO stand for the following: